-- Ensuring that procedures are in place that are in line with procedures outlined in the DfE guidelines in 'Keeping Children Safe in Education' (September 2020 KCSIE); - Operating safe recruitment procedures and carrying out DBS checks on new staff and regular volunteers; - Ensuring that there are procedures in place for dealing with allegations of abuse against members of staff/volunteers (including the Head Teacher) that comply with procedures; - Providing a designated person for child protection; - Providing training for all staff and training for the designated person and deputy designated person in inter agency work (all staff every three years and designated person training every two years); - Remedying any weaknesses in child protection arrangements without delay; - Undertaking an annual review of safeguarding policies and procedures;

-- Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and that such concerns are addressed sensitively and effectively in a timely manner, in accordance with the school's Whistleblowing Policy. - Ensure that those who provide co-curricular provision follow the school procedures for safeguarding and have read this policy.
+- Ensuring that procedures are in place that are in line with procedures outlined in the DfE guidelines in 'Keeping Children Safe in Education' (September 2023 KCSIE); - Operating safe recruitment procedures and carrying out DBS checks on new staff and regular volunteers; - Ensuring that there are procedures in place for dealing with allegations of abuse against members of staff/volunteers (including the Head Teacher) that comply with procedures; - Providing a designated person for child protection; - Providing training for all staff and training for the designated person and deputy designated person in inter agency work (all staff every three years and designated person training every two years); - Remedying any weaknesses in child protection arrangements without delay; - Undertaking an annual review of safeguarding policies and procedures; - Ensuring all staff are aware that safeguarding incidents and or behaviours can be directly or indirectly associated to factors outside of the school environment.
+Extra familial harms can take on a variety of forms but are not exclusive to sexual exploitation, criminal exploitation and violence - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and that such concerns are addressed sensitively and effectively in a timely manner, in accordance with the school's Whistleblowing Policy. - Ensure that those who provide co-curricular provision follow the school procedures for safeguarding and have read this policy. - To give pupils a voice that allows them to share concerns openly.